jaky1206/website-agent-using-agentic-rag/README.md

 # Web site agent using agentic RAG and scraping

 ## Overview

-Inspired by Cole Medin's YouTube channel, this agent is designed to crawl documentation websites, store the content in a vector database, and deliver intelligent responses to user queries by retrieving and analyzing relevant sections of the documentation.
+This project implements a website agent inspired by Cole Medin's YouTube channel.
+It consists of three main scripts:

+*   `website_agent.py`: This script contains the core logic of the agent.
+It uses agentic RAG (Retrieval-Augmented Generation) to process user queries, retrieve relevant information from a vector database, and generate intelligent responses.
+*   `streamlit_ui.py`: This script creates a Streamlit-based web interface for interacting with the agent.
+It allows users to input queries and view the agent's responses in a user-friendly manner.
+*   `scrape_pages.py`: This script is responsible for crawling documentation websites and extracting content from specified websites.
+It stores the extracted content in a vector database for later retrieval by the agent.

+The agent works as follows:

+1. The `scrape_pages.py` script crawls specified documentation websites and extracts their content.
+2. The extracted content is stored in a vector database.
+3. When a user enters a query through the Streamlit interface (`streamlit_ui.py`), the `website_agent.py` script retrieves relevant information from the vector database.
+4. The agent uses the retrieved information to generate a response to the user's query.

 ## Prerequisites

-- Python 3.11+
+*   Python 3.11+
-- Supabase account and database
+*   Supabase: Account and database
-- OpenAI API key
+*   OpenAI: API key
-- Streamlit (for web interface)
-- crawl4ai
+*   Streamlit: For the web interface
+*   crawl4ai: For web scraping
-- Pydantic AI
+*   Pydantic AI: For data validation and AI models

 ## Conda Environment Setup